Achaemenid coinage: Circulation of Greek coinage throughout the Empire

 In all the known hoards of the Achaemenid period, royal Achaemenid coinage, such as the sigloi, form actually a small minority, while most of the non-local coinage generally comes from the Greek realm, either from the independent Greek mainland or from the Greek colonies of Western Asia under the Achaemenid rule.
 For example, the Kabul hoard, in modern-day Afghanistan, included 30 coins from various Greek cities, about 33 Athenian coins and an Iranian imitation of an Athenian coin, only 9 royal Achaemenid silver coins (sigloi).
 There were also 29 locally minted coins and 14 punch-marked coins in the shape of bent bars.

-Some Achaemenid satraps are also known to have minted coins in imitation of Athenian coinage, such as the satrap of Egypt Sabakes (ruled circa 340-333 BCE).
-An Achaemenid copy of an Athenian coin, this time found in the Kabul hoard, was minted in the vicinity of Babylon circa 380 BC.
+Some Achaemenid satraps are also known to have minted coins in imitation of Athenian coinage, such as the satrap of Egypt Sabakes (ruled circa 340–333).
+An Achaemenid copy of an Athenian coin, this time found in the Kabul hoard, was minted in the vicinity of Babylon circa 380.

 The fact that Greek coins (both Archaic and early Classical) are comparatively numerous in Achaemenid period coin hoards, much more numerous than sigloi, suggests that the circulation of Greek coinage was central in the monetary system of the Empire.
 These coins were probably not legal tenders in the Achaemenid Empire, but were valued for their weight in silver, and thus used as bullion silver.
 Numerous finds of hacksilber hoards in the East also exist from the period, in which various silver objects, including coins, are cut into pieces, in order to facilitate their exchange on the basis of their weight.

 Greek coinage travelled throughout the Achaemenid Empire.
 For example, the Greek coins discovered in the Kabul hoard include the following types:

-Archaic coin of Thasos, circa 500-463 BC.
+Archaic coin of Thasos, circa 500-463.

-Archaic coin of Chios, circa 490-435 BC.
+Archaic coin of Chios, circa 490–435.
 Earlier types known.

 Coin of Akanthos, Macedon.
-Circa 470-430 BC.
+Circa 470–430.

 Early Classical coins from Athens were by far the most numerous coin type in the Kabul hoard.
-Circa 454-404 BC.
+Circa 454–404.